RobinHankin/matpmda/README.md

-# stat500
+# MATPMDA

-This is the course manual for stat500.
-To create the manual, open file `stat500.Rproj` in Rstudio and then click "build all" in the pulldown "build" menu.
-This will create stat500_manual.pdf and stat500_manual.epub in the _book/ directory
+This is the course manual for matpmda.
+To create the manual, open file `matpmda.Rproj` in Rstudio and then click "build all" in the pulldown "build" menu.
+This will create `matpmda_manual.pdf` and `matpmda_manual.epub` in the `_book/` directory